Anal gland: Clinical significance

+Entry of bacteria into the lumen of the glands can cause infection (which may then spread), and inflammation can prevent drainage of the glands.

+Other animals

 Dogs and cats

 Dogs and cats primarily use their anal gland secretions to mark their territory, and generally will secrete small amounts of fluid every time they defecate.
 Many will often express these glands when anxious or frightened as well.
 Dogs who are healthy can usually have a wide variety in the appearance of their sac's content.
 Anal sac fluid varies from yellow to tan or brown in color.
 The consistency of the fluid ranges from thin, watery secretions to thick, gritty paste.
-There can also be a range in the malodorousness, or how strong the contents smell.
+There can also be a range in the malodorousness, or how strongly the contents smell.
 These factors can all be different from animal to animal.

 The inability to effectively express this fluid can lead to anal sacculitis.
 This is characterized by a build-up of fluid in the anal sac, an uncomfortable condition that can lead to pain and itching.
 Dogs and cats of any age may be affected, but dogs are far more likely to suffer from anal sacculitis than cats.
 Dogs and cats with anal glands that do not express naturally may exhibit specific signs, such as scooting the backside upon the ground, straining to defecate, and excessive licking of the anus.
 Cats may also defecate in areas outside the litter box.

 Discomfort may also be evident with impaction or infection of the anal glands.
 Anal sac impaction results from blockage of the duct leading from the gland to the opening.
 The sac is usually non-painful and swollen.
 Anal sac infection results in pain, swelling, and sometimes abscessation and fever.

 Initial treatment usually involves the manual expression of the anal sacs, most often by a veterinary professional.
 The frequency of this procedure depends on the patient's individual degree of discomfort but can range from weekly to every few months.

 Treatment may include lancing of an abscess or antibiotic infusion into the gland in the case of infection.
 The most common bacterial isolates from anal gland infection are E. coli, Enterococcus faecalis, Clostridium perfringens, and Proteus species.
 Increasing dietary fiber is also commonly recommended.

 Anal sacs may be removed surgically in a procedure known as anal sacculectomy.
 This is usually done in the case of recurrent infection or because of the presence of an anal sac adenocarcinoma, a malignant tumor.
 Potential complications include fecal incontinence (especially when both glands are removed), tenesmus from stricture or scar formation, and persistent draining fistulae.

 Opossums

 Opossums use their anal glands when they "play possum".
 As the opossum mimics death, the glands secrete a foul-smelling liquid, suggesting the opossum is rotting.
-Opossums are not members of the carnivora, and their anal sacs differ from those of dogs and their relatives.
+Opossums are not members of the order Carnivora, and their anal sacs differ from those of dogs and their relatives.